a-orangetree/CARC_Scrape/README.md

 ##INTRODUCTION
 This program scrapes relevant CARC/RARC codelist information from the Washington Publishing Company (WPC) and outputs an Excel file which can be merged into another file or imported into a database.
 These codelists are viewable free online.
 Viewing the lists online, however is often inconvenient and must be manually copied into another medium (e.g. Excel) to be useful.

-##WEBSITES USED
+##WEBSITES SCRAPED
 The CARC website can be found here: http://www.wpc-edi.com/reference/codelists/healthcare/claim-adjustment-reason-codes/ The RARC website can be found here: http://www.wpc-edi.com/reference/codelists/healthcare/remittance-advice-remark-codes/